synnea/JCSC-website-1st-milestone/README.md

 * The original desing did not contain a "Past Events" section.
 This was included later to serve the technical requirement of including iframes in the website, as well as giving further information to the user.
 * The monthly meetup was originally given a lot more page real estate with its own distinct section.
 In the finished product, it is represented in a card, similar to all the other events, for visual symmetry.
 Instead, in order to visually emphasize its uniqueness, it was given a green button that spells 'Free!'
 * The footer originally contained an address and phone number.
 This was later removed.
 The reason for that is that the idea to include a .pdf brochure of upcoming events came later in the development process.
 Additionally, since our target is young and cosmopolitan, a phone number is less needed these days.
 Also, since JCSC doesn't have a fixed office building, an address was likewise judged superfluous.

+### Surface Plane

+Since the finished project is now accessible, I will skip over this section.

+## Features

+The website features a responsive navbar that collapses to a button on mobile view.

+The website also contains two modals: one triggered by the "Join Me" button prominently displayed on the jumbotron, and one triggered by the "Send" button following the form in the Contact section.

+The website currently *does not* contain any embedded maps; instead, img pictures were used as placeholders in the cards.

+A downloadable .pdf is included in the footer.